jeisen0105/Bellabeat-Case-Study-2/README.md

   )
 ```

-#### Adding a total active minutes column to daily combined dataset
+A total active minutes column to only the daily combined dataset.

 ```r
 daily_combined <- daily_combined %>%